 Is an HSA for me?

-A health care spending account helps employees cover those medical expenses that are not covered by their group or provincial health care plan.
+A health care spending account helps employees cover those health-related expenses that are not covered by their group or provincial health care plan.
 Employers can offer their employees a HSA as a stand-alone benefit or part of the group health policy.
 Contributions made by employers are tax-deductible while employees receive cash benefits tax-free.

 Looking to offer an HSA plan for your employees?
 Reach out to a Dundas Life health benefits specialist today.